MBishop17/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/project-quotas/_index.md

 ### Project Limits

+This value is the overall limit for the project.
+When the overall limit for the project is exceeded, Kubernetes uses logic to determine which namespaces to stop to get back under the quota.

 ### Namespace Default Limits

+This value is the default resource limit that an individual namespace inherits from the project.
+If an individual namespace exceeds its namespace limit, Kubernetes stops anything objects in the namespace from operating.

-Each namespace inherits this quota unless you assign it one directly, which overrides the default.
-We recommend assigning most quota templates this way.
+Each namespace inherits this default limit unless you assign it one directly, which overrides the default.

->**Note:** When you apply a project quota, any resource quotas already applied to the project namespaces are replaced with the default quota template.
+### Namespace Default Limit Overrides

+Although each namespace in a project inherits the **Namespace Default Limit**, you can also override this setting for specific namespaces that require additional (or fewer) resources.